microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 ![image](./img/mh-ch4-screenshot-41.png)

-* For the manual instalation (Attach the agent), you will need to first install the agent and using the following command to add the server to the MABS:
+* For the manual installation (Attach the agent), you will need to first install the agent and using the following command to add the server to the MABS:

 cd "Specify the location of the Microsoft Protection Manager"